kubernetes/community/contributors/design-proposals/propagation.md

 	ReadOnly bool `json:"readOnly,omitempty"`
 	// Required.
 	MountPath string `json:"mountPath"`
-	// mountPropagation is the propagation mode how is the directory
+	// mountPropagation is the mode how are mounts in the volume propagated from
-	// made available to a container in a pod.
-See description of individual
-	// modes for details.
+	// the host to the container and from the container to the host.
+	// When not set, MountPropagationHostToContainer is used.
 	// This field is alpha in 1.8 and can be reworked or removed in a future
 	// release.
 	// Optional.
-	MountPropagation MountPropagationMode `json:"mountPropagation,omitempty"`
+	MountPropagation *MountPropagationMode `json:"mountPropagation,omitempty"`
 }
 ```

-Default would be `Slave`, which should not break backward compatibility,
+Default would be `HostToContainer`, i.e. `rslave`, which should not break
-`Shared` must be explicitly requested.
+backward compatibility, `Bidirectional` must be explicitly requested.
+Using enum instead of simple `PropagateMounts bool` allows us to extend the
+modes to `private` or non-recursive `shared` and `slave` if we need so in
+future.

+Only privileged containers are allowed to use `Bidirectional` for their volumes.
+This will be enforced during validation.

 Opinion against this: